 happens due to the automatic import because of a reference.

 The center area allows to define at which spot in the pool the object will be imported.
-Therefore

-the objects that are selected in the PSR area can be defined where to be imported when tapping into the pool
+Only the objects that are selected in the PSR area can be defined where to be imported when tapping into the pool at the Local area.

-at the Local area.
 The Import Index value can also be set to <Auto>.
-In this case, the same object exists in
+In this case, the same object exists in both show files, for example when both show files have the same show file as origin.

-to <Auto>, the object to be imported will be merged to the matching object in the local show
+When the Import Index is set to <Auto>, the object to be imported will be merged to the matching object in the local show file.

-When the desired objects are selected, tap Import in order to transfer the objects
+When the desired objects are selected, tap Import in order to transfer the objects into the local show file.

 After tapping Collapse All the tree will be collapsed.